eglevon/WorldWide/README.md

 ## Introduction

-WorldWise is an interactive and user-friendly application that helps travelers keep a log of places they've visited.
+WorldWide is an interactive and user-friendly application that helps travelers keep a log of places they've visited.
 It allows users to add new locations, view a list of all locations, and access details about each one.

 ## Features